dokku/dokku/docs/deployment/user-management.md

 cat ~/.ssh/id_rsa.pub | ssh root@dokku.me dokku ssh-keys:add KEY_NAME
 ```

-If you are using the vagrant installation, you can also use the `make vagrant-acl-add` target to add your public key to Dokku (it will use your host username as the `USER`):
+If you are using the Vagrant installation, you can also use the `make vagrant-acl-add` target to add your public key to Dokku (it will use your host username as the `USER`):

 ```shell
 cat ~/.ssh/id_rsa.pub | make vagrant-acl-add
 ```

-### Removing SSH Keys
+### Removing SSH keys

-As key names are unique, they can be used to remove a public ssh key.
+As key names are unique, they can be used to remove a public SSH key.

 ```SHELL
 dokku ssh-keys:remove KEY_NAME